aaditya-pdgupta/neural_network_in_biology/README.md

 This type of ANN, which simply propagates the input through all the layers, is called a feed-forward multi-layer ANN.
 The example discussed here contains only oner hideen layer.
 The network architecture can be extended to contain as many hidden layer as necessary.

 ### ANN learning

+The learning process for an ANN is the process through which the weights of the network are determined.
+This is achieved by adjusting the weights until the certain criteria are satisfied.
+The ANN is presented with a training dataset which contains the input vector and a target associated with each input vector.
+The target is the desired output.
+The weights of the ANN are adjusted iteratively such taht the difference between the actual output of the